GRommySwift/SportApp/README.md

 - [x] SwiftUI — declarative UI, fast iteration, and native support for iOS modern layouts and rotations.

 - [x] TCA (Composable Architecture) — predictable state, easy composition of features, and built-in testability for reducers/effects.
-Good fit for interview/test tasks to show structure and unit tests.

 - [x] SwiftData (local) — Apple-first lightweight local persistence for simple domain models.
-Alternately you could use Realm if you prefer.

 - [x] Firebase Firestore (remote) — simple hosted document store; wrapped behind a RemoteEventStore protocol so the app code stays decoupled.
 The Firestore adapter is implemented as a separate Swift Package so it can be swapped or isolated.